Planning Maps / Areas / Newcastle / Newcastle

 Is Newcastle bushfire-prone?

-Little to none of Newcastle is mapped as bushfire-prone (the Newcastle average is 24%).
+Bushfire mapping covers Newcastle and little to none of it is mapped as bushfire-prone (the Newcastle average is 24%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Newcastle?